-e.
+b.
 Provide analysis of the local area's current workforce development activities, including education and training.
 This analysis must include the strengths and weaknesses of workforce development activities and capacity to provide the workforce development activities to address the education and skill needs of the workforce, including individuals with barriers to employment, and the employment needs of employers (20 CFR 679.560(a)(4)).

-The Governor's Local Workforce Areas' Workforce Development Activities

-Alabama devotes significant resources to education and workforce development at the local, regional and State levels.
-In 2014, Governor Bentley created and formally established the Alabama Workforce Council.
-The Council was tasked with advising and supporting core partners in Alabama's workforce development and education system to include, but not limited to, reviewing ways to streamline and align the existing workforce development functions in the State, evaluating regional workforce development and educational needs by promoting regional workforce councils and evaluating public/private partnerships (sectors) to create a feedback loop for industry and education.
+The Governor's Local Workforce Areas' Workforce Development Activities partners in Alabama's workforce development and education system to include, but not limited to, reviewing ways to streamline and align the existing workforce development functions in the State, evaluating regional workforce development and educational needs by promoting regional workforce councils and evaluating public/private partnerships (sectors) to create a feedback loop for industry and education.